Academic Policies & Regulations

 Students may be eligible to appeal a determination of ineligibility for a medical leave of absence after a decision has been made in writing by the appropriate dean.
 Students who fail to complete the requirements or deadlines will be ineligible for an appeal.
 A student may request an appeal to the Vice President of Academic Affairs/Provost or designee within five business days of the receipt of the decision.
 The Vice President of Academic Affairs/Provost or designee will review of the decision.
 Appeals submitted after five business days will not be considered however; the Vice President of Academic Affairs/Provost or designee may accept late supporting documentation (medical records, documentation from qualified medical professionals, etc.).
 Such request should be made in writing at the time of the appeal.

 The appeal should include detailed support for the request to modify the original decision.
 The Vice President of Academic Affairs/Provost or designee will review the student's appeal and may affirm, overturn or modify the decision within ten working days from the date of receipt of request for review or an agreed extended time.
 The Vice President of Academic Affairs/Provost or designee can meet with the student if needed or can consult with anyone that he or she determines is reasonable in order to review the appeal.
 The decision will be communicated to the student in writing and shall be considered final.

-Students in good academic standing who have been away from the University and whose records are in active status may resume studies by conferring with the appropriate dean who will oversee the procedures for updating their status.
-Traditional day students must see the appropriate dean.
-SPCS students who have been away for two terms must see the appropriate dean or director who will assist them with procedures for readmission to the University.
+Traditional day students who have been away from the University may resume studies by conferring with the Center for Academic Success and Student Engagement who will oversee the procedures for updating their status.
+SPCS students who have been away for two terms must see the director who will assist them with procedures for readmission to the University.